godby-group/idea-public/doc/theory/many-electrons.rst

 but of course has a different 1D form which is implemented in the iDEA code.

 The difficulty arises with the third term, the electron-electron interaction.
-This term means that the Schrodinger equation isn't seperable so the wavefunction isn't simply a suitable anti-symmetric product of single particle wavefunctions.
+This term means that the Schrödinger equation isn't seperable so the wavefunction isn't simply a suitable anti-symmetric product of single particle wavefunctions.
 We now explore several approaches to solve this problem that are used by the iDEA code.